filipkis/endev/README.md

 * __from__ (required) is used to define the source of the data.
 The `flickr.photos.search` defines which web service, or more precisely data table from YQL is used (see [YQL Console](https://developer.yahoo.com/yql/console) for example of other data tables).
 The `fps` represents the label that you will use in the rest of the code to define the parameters or access results of your query.
 You can use any name for the label.
 * __where__ (optional) is used to specify the parameters required by the web service.
 Most web services require some parameters to specify your query further (in this example that is the text parameter to search for photos of cats) and often other security parameters to identify the calls your application is making (in Flickr case that is the API key).
 Checking the documentation for the specific service or using [YQL Console](https://developer.yahoo.com/yql/console) should help in understanding what parameters are available and required.
+* __refresh__ (optional) specifies the milliseconds in which the request should be repeated.
+Use this attribute with caution as some APIs have limited number of request in some time interval, so you might reach that limit if you put a low value.

 ##### Using the results